Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

-Different ways to generate spatial superpositions have been proposed for mechanical systems, both clamped and levitated, and some already demonstrated experimentally.
+Different ways to generate spatial superpositions have been proposed for mechanical systems, both clamped and levitated, and some have already been demonstrated experimentally.
 The technical challenge, if formulated in matterwave language, is to split the matter-wavefront coherently for a tiny de Broglie wavelength.
-This typically requires preparing, e.g.~by cooling, some sort of coherent initial state and a subsequent application of a coherence beamsplitter operation.
+This typically requires preparing, by cooling, some sort of coherent initial state, and a subsequent application of a coherence beamsplitter operation.
 For spatial superpositions, the prepared coherence length determines both the spatial resolution of the beamsplitter as well as the extend of the final superposition.

-Methods to realize beamsplitters inspired by established technology from matterwave interferometry with electrons, neutrons, atoms and complex molecules~\cite{cronin2009optics, juffmann2013experimental, arndt2014testing, hornberger2012colloquium, millen2020quantum} the use of optical gratings~\cite{bateman2014field, geraci2015sensing}, by nonlinear interaction in a cavity~\cite{romeroisart2011optically} or levitated magnetomechanical oscillators coupled to magnetic fields~\cite{romeroisart2012quantum} are in the mix of proposals, such as magnetic beamsplitter using ferromagnetic particles~\cite{rahman2019large}.
-For mechanical systems ideas also include measurement based multiple-pulsed schemes addressing position and momentum dependent continuous variables (feeding the cat to become fat)~\cite{vanner2011pulsed} as well as by continuous weak measurements protocols~\cite{rossi2018measurement} or advanced protocols from quantum metrology using dynamical model selection and classical and quantum hypothesis testing~\cite{schrinski2019macroscopicity, ralph2018dynamical, mcmillen2017quantum}, schemes which go even conceptually much beyond the classic scenario for generation of superposition states as well as in evidencing the appearance of non-classicalities, however the same measure has to be applied to rank macroscopicity consistently.
+Methods to realize beamsplitters inspired by established technology from matterwave interferometry with electrons, neutrons, atoms and complex molecules~\cite{cronin2009optics, juffmann2013experimental, arndt2014testing, hornberger2012colloquium, millen2020quantum} the use of optical gratings~\cite{bateman2014field, geraci2015sensing}, by nonlinear interaction in a cavity~\cite{romeroisart2011optically,bose1997preparation,mancini1997ponderomotive,bose1999scheme} or levitated magneto-mechanical oscillators coupled to magnetic fields~\cite{romeroisart2012quantum} are in the mix of proposals, such as magnetic beamsplitter using ferromagnetic particles~\cite{rahman2019large}.
+For mechanical systems, ideas also include measurement-based multiple-pulsed schemes addressing the position and momentum-dependent continuous variables (feeding the cat to become fat)~\cite{vanner2011pulsed} as well as by continuous weak measurements protocols~\cite{rossi2018measurement} or advanced protocols from quantum metrology using dynamical model selection and classical and quantum hypothesis testing~\cite{schrinski2019macroscopicity, ralph2018dynamical, mcmillen2017quantum}, schemes which go even conceptually much beyond the classic scenario for generation of superposition states as well as in evidencing the appearance of non-classicalities, however, the same measure has to be applied to rank macroscopicity consistently.